How to Use an Air Hammer (Step-by-Step Guide)

 Well, that depends on the task.

-With that in mind, I’m hoping to teach you how to use an air hammer with the air compressor in this guide.
+With that in mind, I hope to teach you how to use an air hammer with the air compressor in this guide.

-In this guide, I’ll first focus on connecting the chisel or hammer bits.
-Then, I’ll explain how you can connect the air hammer to the air compressor.
+I’ll first focus on connecting the chisel or hammer bits in this guide.
+Then, I’ll explain how to connect the air hammer to the air compressor.

 Step 1 – Pick the Right Chisel/Hammer Bit